 Lexmark continues to focus on maintaining efficient use of natural resources at our leased and owned manufacturing facilities, research and development facilities, and office spaces worldwide, tracking data since 2005 and meeting aggressive goals.
-In 2017, we continued to make progress toward our 2020 goal to reduce energy 10 percent compared to the 2015 baseline.1 from 2015 to 2020 reduction
+We are targeting a 20 percent reduction in energy consumption by 2025.